 Your habits are the result of many small decisions taken over time Click To Tweet

 Remember your habits are ultimately the result of many small decisions that you have taken over time.
-Furthermore, as your habits shape your identity and influence your results, making small decisions and taking small steps is critical to create winning habits and achieve your goals.
+Furthermore, as your habits shape your identity and influence your results, they are key in programming your subconscious mind.
+Furthermore, making small decisions and taking small steps is one way to ensure you both create winning habits and achieve your goals.

 Create winning habits such as planning and scheduling